hd9/aspnet-microservices/README.md

 # Cheatsheet
 Okay, I admit, this got complicated enough.
-So here's some information to start with the project.
+So here's some information to get started with the project.

+## Debugging
+* Open `src/AspNetMicroservices.sln` with Visual Studio 2019
+* Configure SMTP Settings (see section above)
+* Run the depencies with `docker-compose -f docker-compose.debug.yml up`
+* From Visual Studio, run the project as debug (F5)

 ## Urls
 By default, the microservices are configured to run at: